pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Base API
 ========

-A repository that implements the simple API is defined by its base URL, this is the top level URL that all additional URLs are below.
+A repository that implements the simple API is defined by its base URL.
+This is the top level URL that all additional URLs are below.
 The API is named the "simple" repository due to the fact that PyPI's base URL is ``https://pypi.org/simple/``.